JeffHoover/roman-numeral-kata/README.md

 #If I wanted to spend more time, I would address:

-- Find and use a tool that can reformat .c files and fix indentation.
-Currently different files have different indentations.

-- Not all functions are probably in the right .c files.

-- I may have circular includes.
-I have used the #ifndef / #define strategy to protect myself from it.
-But I'd also fix it.

 - I'd package the implementation in a library (.a file) and provide a minimal .h file.

-- I'd add more test data for addition and subtraction, just to convince myself.